 What are cloud migration tools?

-Cloud migration tools are end user tools designed to give visibility and control to businesses within their migration process.
+Cloud migration tools are end-user tools designed to give visibility and control to businesses within their migration process.
 For example, Oracle E-Business Suite Cloud Manager is a tool for managing Oracle E-Business Suite environments on Oracle Cloud Infrastructure.
-You can use Oracle E-Business Suite Cloud Manager to provision a new environment, provision an environment from a backup of an on-premises Oracle E-Business Suite instance as part of a lift and shift process, back up a previously provisioned Cloud environment and provision a new environment from that backup, or clone a previously provisioned environment.
-The purpose is to give the user the same experience they have in their on premise.
+You can use Oracle E-Business Suite Cloud Manager to provision a new environment, providing an environment from a backup of an on-premises Oracle E-Business Suite instance as part of a lift and shift process, back up a previously provisioned Cloud environment and provision a new environment from that backup, or clone a previously provisioned environment.
+The purpose is to give the user the same experience they have on their on-premise.